nn-dmt/terahertz-starter/README.md

 ## Snipcart

-This site utilizes a third partt drop-in called Snipcart for fiat payment processing.
+This site utilizes a third party drop-in called Snipcart for fiat payment processing.
 In order to utilize Snipcart in your own project you must sign up for a merchant account at [Snipcart.com](https://snipcart.com)